Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/PLUGINS/FAST_CHUNK_PREGENERATOR.md

 - AsyncChunkLoadingEnabled: Whether async chunk loading is enabled, only use if your using paper or a paper fork.
 Default: false

 - HighAsyncPriority - Increases chunk priority.
-Could prevent loading of chunks that players need but also could increase generation speed.
+Could prevent the loading of chunks that players need but also could increase generation speed.
 Disable for steady generations.
 Default: true

-- UnsafeAsyncCalls - Experiemental setting, disable.
+- UnsafeAsyncCalls - Experimental setting, disable.
 Default: false

-- MaxParallelAsyncCalls - Only usefull when using AsyncChunkLoading.
+- MaxParallelAsyncCalls - Only useful when using AsyncChunkLoading.
 A good value is 4 * CPU core count.
 Default: 8

 - SecondsPerNotification - Seconds between generation notifications.